Has the time come for marijuana legalization in Minnesota?

 Democracy?
 Bipartisan Majorities

 And support is bipartisan.
-Though more Democrats support marijuana legalization than Republicans, “Gallup found last year that a slim majority of Republicans supported legal marijuana for the first time, and this year’s figure, 53%, suggests continued Republican support.”
+More Democrats support marijuana legalization than Republicans.
+But “Gallup found last year that a slim majority of Republicans supported legal marijuana for the first time.
+And this year’s figure, 53%, suggests continued Republican support.”

-Pew Research Center reports similar polling, pointing out that support for marijuana legalization is now double what it was in 2000.
+Pew Research Center reports similar polling.
+Pew points out that support for marijuana legalization is now double what it was in 2000.

 History doesn’t repeat; it rhymes

 Students of history draw lessons from the alcohol Prohibition life cycle.
-Why did it take so long to end it, even after a majority of Americans opposed it?
+So why did it take so long to end it, even after a majority of Americans opposed it?